Contact the Music Graduate Office

 After the public presentation is passed and you have completed any required revisions and had them approved as directed by the research committee, prepare the final copy and submit it as outlined below:

-This must be done by the last day of final exam week (or of the summer term) in order to graduate in a given semester.
+This must be done by the last day of classes for the semester (or of the summer term) in order to graduate in a given semester.